Originally published on February 11, 2014; Revised August 27, 2024

 How Can I Avoid Flow Preference?

-The easiest way to avoid flow preference is to only feed your baby at breast until breastfeeding has been established, baby is back to his/her birth weight, and has gone through his/her first growth spurt that occurs around 2-3 weeks of life.
+The easiest way to avoid flow preference is to only feed your baby at chest/breast until breastfeeding has been established, baby is back to his/her birth weight, and has gone through his/her first growth spurt that occurs around 2-3 weeks of life.
 However, there are many different situations when it may be necessary or appropriate for a baby to fed in an alternative way during those first few weeks of life.
-Some of these situations may include; premature babies who haven’t developed the suck, swallow, breath pattern yet, birth complications that force mom and baby to be separated for some period of time, anatomical challenges that prevent the baby from being able to latch on properly (tongue/lip ties), or sometimes mom’s preference - damaged nipples, etc. If you do feed your baby another way, there are things you can do to avoid the possibility of your baby developing a flow preference, or preferring an alternative feeding method.
-If your baby is able to latch comfortably, one option is to supplement at the breast using a tube and syringe, and to either deliver the supplement very slowly and only when baby is actively sucking, or allow the baby to pull the supplement on his/her own.
+Some of these situations may include: premature babies who haven’t developed the suck, swallow, breath pattern yet; birth complications that force parent and baby to be separated for some period of time; anatomical challenges that prevent the baby from being able to latch on properly (tongue/lip ties); or sometimes parent’s preference - damaged nipples, etc. If you do feed your baby another way, there are things you can do to avoid the possibility of your baby developing a flow preference, or preferring an alternative feeding method.
+If your baby is able to latch comfortably, one option is to supplement at the chest/breast using a tube and syringe, and to either deliver the supplement very slowly and only when baby is actively sucking, or allow the baby to pull the supplement on his/her own.
 This helps the baby to continue to associate the breast with food, as well as ensuring baby has to work for the flow.
 If you do bottle feed, you can pace the bottle feeding so that it simulates a feeding at the breast - I’ll discuss this in greater detail in the next paragraph.

 What if I Need/Want to Give my Brand New Baby a Bottle?